skyekshi/skyekshi.github.io/_posts/2024-06-27-Efficient-fine-tuning-methods-for-large-language-model.md

 Hence, the _few-shot_ prompt enables the model to learn without parameter tuning.
 However, one can already spot some shortcomings of prompt engineering in the process - a few examples must be pre-appended, affecting the token budget.

 One may suggest working with transfer learning to resolve the limitations, while fine-tuning the entire model (BERT-base 110-345M, BERT-large 340-770M, GPT-3 175B paratemers) requires considerable computational resources, and it has a typical trade-off with model performance.

+## Parameter efficient fine-tuning (PEFT)

+Because of the size of LLMs, a commonly used approach to fine-tune LLMs involves modifying a subset of LLM parameters while leaving the rest unchanged.
+This method, known as _Parameter-Efficient Fine-Tuning_ (PEFT), selectively adjusts a small fraction of the parameters while maintaining the majority unchanged.
+Specifically, PEFT involves modifying the parameters of a pre-trained large model to tailor it for a particular task or domain, aiming to minimize the introduction of additional parameters or computational resources needed.

+### Adpater tuning

+#### 1. Parameter-Efficient Transfer Learning for NLP

+### Prompt engineering

 #### 2. Prefix-tuning